benjamir/benjamir.github.io/about.md

 permalink: /about/
 ---

-Hello visitor :) My name is Benjamin and I'm a father of two working as a system administrator for the chair of computerlinguistics in Jena, Germany since 2006.
+Hello visitor, my name is Benjamin and I'm a father of two working as a system administrator for the chair of computerlinguistics in Jena, Germany since 2006.

-If time permits I'm meeting friends for Doppelkopf and board games (Pandemic!) or try to refresh my neglected guitar playing skills.
-Rocksmith really got me hooked and the only game within a decade that will stay -- made me try and buy a PJ bass.
+When I'm not at playgrounds with the kids, or taking care of a compute and virtualization cluster, I enjoy meeting friends for Doppelkopf and board games.
+I recently got into cooperative ones and really wonder why that genre isn't more prevalent considering its educational value.

-Occasionally I do first little steps into windowsill gardening or adopt unloved plants in the office.
-One of my permanent office assistants is a [money plant](https://en.wikipedia.org/wiki/Epipremnum_aureum "money plant"
+For recreational purpose without others, I try to improve my acccoutic, electic and bass guitar playing skills.
+Coming from a fingerstyle background I set myself the challenge to overcome my struggle with a pick the coming years; and keep advancing my understanding of music theory in baby steps.
+(If you want to start a band of beginners in Jena, please mail me so that I can remove "without others" here!).
-) named ["Rüdiger"](https://en.wikipedia.org/wiki/R%C3%BCdiger_Nehberg "Rüdiger Nehberg").
-On a label sticking in its pot was written "survival plant" :^) And thanks for cleaning my air, ...
-Rüdi.
+Occasionally I dabble around with windowsill gardening by randomly trying to grow any seeds or seedlings I coincidentally get my hands on, or adopt orphaned plants in the office, no matter their aesthetics.

-Obviously I prefer old-skool smilies.
+If want to get in contact with me you can send me an polite e-mail to mail@benjaminrampe.de